 Where is the payout from?

+The last thing to look into is where the funds generate from for the replacement.
 Car seats are looked at as apart of the vehicle.
 This means payment would come from “Collision” coverage and not “Personal Property”.
 You may find that it is a reimbursement as well and not just an amount offered to go find a replacement.
 So keep your receipts.

 Claim to Claim Basis